 Here, we select some of the most unusual ‘countries which don’t exist’, places you may never have heard of, but can travel with us to explore.
 It takes ‘off the beaten track’ to a new level entirely.

 Want to travel to this breakaway state yourself?
-We cross over the border on our 16-day Belarus, Ukraine and Moldova trip.
+We cross over the border on our 7-day Moldova Explorer trip.

 Somaliland is a different kettle of fish to its anarchic and unruly neighbour to the south, Somalia.
 As the rest of the country descended into a horrible civil war in the 1990s, the former British colony of Somaliland quietly snuck away and declared its independence and has enjoyed a largely peaceful existence ever since (Read, When is a nation not a nation – a long, but fascinating article from The Guardian).